 It all starts with design,

-and not just the physically sleek design of the toothbrush itself, but also the digital website and marketing design, which resonates with the simplicity, minimalism and convenience of the overall brand.
+and not just the physically sleek design of the toothbrush itself.
+It’s also the digital website and marketing design, that resonates simplicity, minimalism and convenience of the overall brand.
 Keeping in mind the fears, uncertainties, and financial constraints that consumers typically have with the oral care industry, quip has created a platform that walks consumers through an experience that is not only simple, but also enjoyable.
 Through quip’s subscription plan, consumers initially receive an electric toothbrush set containing a brush, multi-use cover/mount, and toothpaste.
 New brush heads, batteries, and toothpaste will be sent every three months following for a small additional charge.

 Boom.
 You never have to worry about going to the store, having to sift through a whole aisle of toothbrushes and toothpaste, ever again.
 How convenient is that?

-While many other toothbrush companies have tried to be innovative by creating additional features: varying speeds, bulky attachments, and bluetooth capabilities, all at high price points, quip has moved in the opposite direction by going back to basics and focusing simply on how to get people to brush twice a day.
+Many other toothbrush companies have tried to be innovative by creating additional features like varying speeds, bulky attachments, and bluetooth capabilities.
+However, quip has moved in the opposite direction by going back to basics and focusing simply on how to get people to brush twice a day.

 Next, educating… and re-educating.

 The second step in quip’s oral health revolution is educating consumers on the importance of oral care.
 This involves encouraging consumers to build good habits such as brushing twice a day, flossing, and scheduling visits with a dentist on a regular basis.